raspberrychris/3dprintersking/content/posts/anycubic-photon-mono-x-3d-printer.md

 +++
 ![ANYCUBIC Photon Mono X 3D Printer, UV LCD Resin Printer with 8.9" 4K Monochrome Screen, WiFi Control and Fast Printing, Print](https://images-na.ssl-images-amazon.com/images/I/61NfUXG4pLL._AC_UL604_SR604,400_.jpg 'ANYCUBIC Photon Mono X 3D Printer, UV LCD Resin Printer with 8.9" 4K Monochrome Screen, WiFi Control and Fast Printing, Print')

-In this post we will be reviewing the [**ANYCUBIC Photon Mono X Resin 3D Printer**](https://www.amazon.com/gp/product/B08JGH83VS/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B08JGH83VS&linkId=21b3706c8ba3f3c9c85ef3c6c587021a)**.**  This 3D printer has a striking design from the outset and weighs 1.1 pounds.
+In this post we will be reviewing the **ANYCUBIC Photon Mono X Resin 3D Printer.**  This 3D printer has a striking design from the outset and weighs 1.1 pounds.

 The Photon Mono X has a 6k Resolution and an impressive 9.25" screen - which is one of the biggest we have reviewed.
-In this review we will be taking this 3D printer through its paces to understand exactly how good it really is.
-We will also compare it against other similar 3D Printers to see how they stack up against each other.
+In this article we will be taking this 3D printer through its paces to understand exactly how good it really is.

+We will also compare it against other similar [**3D Printers**](/) to see how they stack up against each other.
 If you are in a hurry and want to jump straight to the product listing click the link below.

 [**Click here to check out the ANYCUBIC Photon Mono X 3D Printer product review on Amazon.com...**](https://www.amazon.com/gp/product/B08JGH83VS/ref=as_li_tl?ie=UTF8&tag=3dprintersking-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B08JGH83VS&linkId=21b3706c8ba3f3c9c85ef3c6c587021a)